page title icon Don’t Run From Conflict and Obstacles

 • Push past the discomfort of handling conflicts and obstacles.

-• Accept that you will deal with struggles in life when you are trying to accomplish new things.
+• Accept that you will deal with struggles when you are trying to accomplish new things.

 Leave a Comment